vallfors/coreference-resolution/README.md

 The aim is to create an algorithm that can solve the co-reference resolution problem by clustering mentions in a text referring to the same entity.
 For training and testing, the GUM dataset supplied by Georgetown University is used.

 ## Usage
+To use the algorithm, GUM data files (for the "coref" layer in GUM, in tsv format) needs to be added to the paths "data/GUM_tsv/training" and "data/GUM_tsv/testing/".

 Command to run the full project on one example file from the GUM dataset.
 ```bash
 python main.py